Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 - Add the rest of the ingredients and toss well

 Make the Vinaigrette

-Put all ingredients into a measuring cup.
+- Put all ingredients into a measuring cup.
 Mix well.
-Let vinaigrette sit for 20 minutes or more to let the flavors infuse together.
+Let the vinaigrette sit for 20 minutes or more to let the flavors infuse together.

-The salad is packed with wonderful nutrients and the dressing adds a touch of sweetness as a contrast to the slightly bitter leaves in the salad.
-The flavors come together in an explosion of wonderful sweet, tart and tangy bliss.
+- The salad is packed with wonderful nutrients and the dressing adds a touch of sweetness as a contrast to the slightly bitter leaves in the salad.
+The flavors come together in an explosion of wonderfully sweet, tart, and tangy bliss.
 The flax seeds and almonds add texture as well as Omega-3 acids and Vitamin E.

 © 2012 Cynthia Calhoun